3.

 (a) subsonic flow around airfoil; (b) transonic flow around airfoil, [Kneubuehl, 2004, p.
 78].
 EF-expansion fan; λW-λ-shock wave.

-Sound and supersonic flow
+Sound and supersonic flow around airfoils

 The λ-shock wave moves with increasing velocity towards the trailing edge of the airfoil.
-When the flow in front of the airfoil reaches the speed of sound, this wave is generated at the trailing edge and normal shock wave starts to form at the leading edge (Figure 19(a)).
-At supersonic velocity, the frontal normal shock wave transforms into the oblique shock wave and the same happens at the trailing edge where two oblique shock waves are formed by the collision of two supersonic streams from the suction and pressure sides of the airfoil, see Figure 19(b).
+When the flow in front of the airfoil reaches the speed of sound, this wave is generated at the trailing edge and normal shock wave starts to form at the leading edge (Figure 522(a)).
+At supersonic velocity, the frontal normal shock wave transforms into the oblique shock wave and the same happens at the trailing edge where two oblique shock waves are formed by the collision of two supersonic streams from the suction and pressure sides of the airfoil, see Figure 522(b).

 Flow around lenticular airfoil by sound and supersonic flow

-(a) flow around profile at sound speed in front of airfoil; (b) supersonic flow around profile [Kneubuehl, 2004, p.
+(a) sound speed in front of airfoil; (b) supersonic speed in front of airfoil [Kneubuehl, 2004, p.
 78].

 The effects in the above paragraphs are observed as the body moves from take-off to high supersonic speed.
-Figure 20 displays the Space Shuttle Discovery launch (STS-114, 2005).
-On the left, the image at 50.87 s after launch (Mach 1.2, aerodynamic drag at max), on the right, at 59.72 s (Mach 1.5, aerodynamic drag decreasing).
+Figure 897 displays the Space Shuttle Discovery launch (STS-114, 2005).
+On the left, the image at 50,87 s after launch (Mach 1.2, aerodynamic drag at max), on the right, at 59,72 s (Mach 1,5, aerodynamic drag decreasing).

 Compressible flow around space shuttle at launch